Since the first corporate bond was issued in 1992, more than 1 500 corporate debt instruments have been listed on the JSE’s Interest Rate Market.

 - Depending on the instrument, interest is fixed, floating or even zero.

 - Each loan has specific characteristics that appeal to different investors.

 - There is a secondary market in corporate bonds.

 - Corporate bonds do not provide any claim to ownership in the issuer.

 - Bondholders’ repayments take priority over payments to shareholders.

-- Buying Bonds is often considered to be a less risky way to invest in a company than buying Shares.
+- Buying bonds may be considered a less risky way to invest in a company than shares.

-- Corporate Bonds are often considered to be a more risky investment than Government Bonds.
+- Corporate bonds are often considered to be a riskier investment than government bonds.